 Stands for Genetically Modified Organism.
 Commonly means genetically engineered, indicating that the variety was manipulated at the gene level in a laboratory.

-A plant with only female flowers.
-A pollinator plant with male flowers is required for fruit production.
+A plant with only pollen-accepting flowers.
+A pollinator plant with pollen-producing flowers is required for fruit production.
 These varieties are generally very productive and fast to mature.

 The 7 to 10-day process of acclimating plants started indoors to outdoor conditions.